sudiptasish/jvm-monitor/README.md

 ## Starting VM Monitoring
 VM Monitoring can be used to both local (or self) application as well as remote application.
 Once it is started with the specified parameters (Host Name and/or Port Name), it connects to the running VM which started with the management agent.
-To start and application with management agent use the following syntax:
+To start a **java** application with management agent use the following syntax:

 ```
-java –Dcom.sun.management.jmxremote.port=<port_name> -Dcom.sun.management.jmxremote.ssl = false -Dcom.sun.management.jmxremote.authenticate=false <application_name>
+java –Dcom.sun.management.jmxremote.port=8999 -Dcom.sun.management.jmxremote.ssl = false -Dcom.sun.management.jmxremote.authenticate=false <other options ...>
 ```

 To start the VM Monitoring, run